knightsUCF/City-Builder-Architects-Production/marketing/books.md

 Do this for every book, then decide which ones to jump in, also try to find some cliffnotes

-Also read Amazon reviews, and take notes from those, to get through the entire list
+Also read Amazon reviews, and take notes from those, to get through the entire list The Magic of Thinking Big, a classic but worth all the praise if you're into self help kind of thing.

+4HWW

+Crossing the Chasm

+Hard things about hard things

+Never Split the Difference

+Secrets of Sandhill Road

+Dictator's handbook and predictioneers game.

+Those books are like my holy books of human behavior.

+Shoe Dog - Phil Knight.

+“UNSCRIPTED: Life, Liberty, and the Pursuit of Entrepreneurship” by MJ DeMarco

+Atomic Habits by James Clear!

+One up on wall street, peter lynch

+Methods for persuasion - By Nick Kolenda.

+Fanatical Prospecting & Sales EQ - Jeb Blount

+New Sales Simplified - Mike Weinberg

+The Little Red Book of Selling, The Sales Manifesto, The Sales Bible - Jeffrey Gitomer

+The Four - Scott Galloway Competition Demystified - Bruce Greenwald Traction - Gabriel Weinberg The Mom Test - Rob Fitzpatrick

+Blink: The power of thinking without thinking by Malcolm Gladwell.

+The Fifth Discipline

+Naked Economica

+Founders Dilemma by Wasserman.

 Books worth their weight in gold. (top 1%) books that will help you immensely.